jsAhonen/link-station-finder/README.md

 **output**: function(position: LatLng): void

-Logs output to the console.
+Queries the optimal link station for the given position, and logs the result to the console.

 There are two options:

 In case there are link stations available: